|

 - Paratexts, Printers, and Publishers: Book Production in Social Context.
 In Publishing Sacrobosco’s De sphaera in Early Modern Europe: Modes of

-Matteo Valleriani and Andrea Ottone, 337–367.
+Material and Scientific Exchange, edited by Matteo Valleriani and Andrea Ottone, 337–367.
 Cham: Springer Nature,

 - Nutrition and Magnetism.
 An